 Keep your pet indoors

-No need to let them outdoor when itās chilling outside.
-You can take them out for exercise when there is good sunlight out there.
+No need to let them outdoors when it’s chilling outside.
+You can take them out for exercise when there is good sunlight.
 Otherwise, keep them indoors and buy them some toys to keep them busy.

-Arrange warm and cozy bedding
+Arrange warm and cosy bedding

 Does your dog have aching joints?
-Perhaps your dog loses body heat easily.
+Perhaps your dog loses body heat quickly.
 A heated dog bed may be just what your canine friend needs and deserves.
-Heated dog beds warm your dogās body, keeping them cozy even on cooler days.
+Heated dog beds warm your dog’s body, keeping them cosy even on cooler days.

 Use a room heater (with caution)

-Some parts of India can get really chilling in winter.
-In that case, only warm clothes wonāt be sufficient enough.
+Some parts of India can get chilled in winter.
+In that case, only warm clothes won’t be sufficient enough.
 You will need to buy a room heater.
-But beware!
-Put your pets on a lease or keep the heater out of their reach to avoid any potential accidents.

 Keep the dogs active indoor

-Dogs canāt stay inside all day.
+Dogs can’t stay inside all day.
 They need some outdoor exercise.
-In winter, sometimes it may not be possible to take them for a stroll outside.
-In that case, buy some toys for them to keep them engaged in indoor activities.
+Sometimes it may be impossible to take them for a stroll outside in winter.
+In that case, buy some toys to keep them engaged in indoor activities.
 This will prevent anxiety and mood swings in your dog.

 Dog health checkup in winter

 Harsh cold weather can aggravate many health conditions that dogs may have.
-By getting into your vetās clinic for a checkup, youāll be able to identify any issues that require additional attention or care.
+By getting into your vet’s clinic for a checkup, you’ll be able to identify any issues that require additional attention or care.

 Adjust their food accordingly